 Volume builders often promote their service based on price.
 They commonly offer a fixed range of ‘display home’ models that consumers select from.
 Limited variation is permitted to the advertised plans.

-To ensure the best possible outcome and a minimum of stress during the project, you’ll need to appoint more than just a builder.
-To deliver your desired project on time and on budget you’ll need a team of independent skilled professionals to advise and support you during, and after, the construction.
+To ensure the best possible outcome, and a minimum of stress during construction, you’ll need to appoint more than just a builder.

-Firstly, you have to be clear about exactly what it is you want to build and how much money you have at your disposal.
-Once you do, here are the main players you’ll need to recruit to the team -
+Firstly, be clear about exactly what it is you want and how much money you have at your disposal.
+Once you've ticked those boxes these are the main players you’ll need on your bench:

-First things first, too many people rush the process of choosing a builder.
-We believe that choosing the right builder is the most important step in a building project.
+First things first - too many people rush the process of choosing a builder.
+We believe that builder selection is the most important step in a building project.
 Slow down, it’s not a race.

-1: Choosing a Builder Who Isn't Properly Registered or Insured for Your Project
+1: Appointing a Builder Who Isn't Properly Registered / Licensed or Insured

 Your builder must be registered with the State Building Regulator (links at bottom of our homepage).
-There are multiple ‘unlimited’ and 'limited' registrations (eg: bricklaying, carpentry, structural landscaping, pool building, etc) - make sure your builder's registration is appropriate for your specific project.
+There are multiple ‘unlimited’ and 'limited' registrations and builder classes (eg: domestic, commercial, demolisher, structural landscaping, pool building, etc) - make sure your builder's registration is appropriate for your specific project.
 If in doubt, call the regulator.